 - ½ teaspoon pepper

-- Peel and dice the eggs and place in a medium mixing bowl.
+- Peel and dice the boiled eggs and place in a medium mixing bowl.

-- Add the avocado to the bowl with the eggs and stir to combine.
-As you stir, the avocado will begin to break down and coat the eggs.
+- Add the avocado to the eggs and stir well.
+The avocado will become creamier the more you stir and coat the eggs.

-- Squeeze half of a lemon over the mixture and top with the red onion, dill, salt, and pepper.
-Stir well.
+- Squeeze the lemon half over the eggs and stir in the onion, dill, salt, and pepper.
+Stir well to combine the mixture.

 - Serve immediately.